droglenc/NCMTH207/modules/ce/ANOVA1Foundations_CE1.md

 1. Interpret the meaning of each mean-square in the ANOVA table, include the mean-square that is usually not presented in the ANOVA table.
 1. Explain what the F-ratio means.
 Your explanation is not simply how it is calculated (i.e., it is not simply a formula), rather it should include two separate explanations focused on variabilities (explained and unexplained) and relative model fits.
 1. What three related conclusions can you make from the p-value?
 These should be related to hypotheses, models, and number of means.
+1. Make a graphic that illustrates the results of the study.
 1. Write an overall conclusion from this study.

 &nbsp;